tw-in-js/twind/docs/README.md

   - [Grouping](./grouping.md) - how to optimize rules size
   - [Tailwind Extensions](./tailwind-extensions.md) - which additional features are available
   - [CSS-in-JS](./css-in-js.md) - how to apply custom css
+  - [Styled Components](./styled.md) - create components that have styles attached to them
   - [Plugins](./plugins.md) - how to extend twind
   - [Testing](./sheets.md) - how to verify the generated class names
   - [Static Extraction (SSR)](./ssr.md) - how to extract the generated css on the server